greninja199/Archer-game/README.md

 # Archer-game
 This game is a type of archery game.
+In this game there is an invisible archer which holds up a bow, that can turn 35 degrees on both direction(up or down).
+This bow fires up an arrow at a time.
+Score is calculated on the basis of the box striked by the arrow.

+#Score Distribution
+Box Touched by arrow : POINTS gained
+                   1 : 10
+                   2 : 20
+                   3 : 30
+                   4 : 40
+                   5 : 50
+                   6 : 40
+                   7 : 30
+                   8 : 20
+                   9 : 10

 # Language and Software Used to develop
 I used 'LUA' language for coding the game.
 Love2d is the software in which the code is run.